mvysny/karibu-testing/karibu-testing-v10/README.md

 }
 ```

-You can easily retrieve the checkbox nested in the FormItem as follows:
+You can easily retrieve the fields nested in FormItems as follows:

 ```kotlin
 val isPrimary = _get<FormLayout.FormItem> { caption = "Primary Address" } .field as Checkbox